mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 First of all I would like to explain the contemplation or observation of the body as impure.

 Generally speaking, it is considered as [contemplation of] the body as impure in the common sense, because human beings really attach to the human body or human life as *pure*, emphasizing strongly their [wealth], their position, their family’s status, their cleverness, their property, et cetera.
 Very naturally we create too strong an attachment to [these things].
-That’s why Buddha emphasizes to consider the body as impure, in order to be free from the attachment to the human body.
+That’s why Buddha emphasizes to consider the body as impure: in order to be free from the attachment to the human body.

-For instance, I always tell people [that] the more you live out your life with very hard effort, the more you want to emphasize how wonderful your life is, and you want to give it forcibly to others.
+For instance, I always tell people [that] the more you live out your life with very hard effort, the more you want to emphasize how wonderful your life is and you want to give it forcibly to others.
 This is really arrogance; you are really arrogant [toward] human life.

 If you look at your parents and grandparents, who have lots of experiences on the basis of hard work year after year, very naturally they really attach to their own lifestyles.
 We respect their lifestyle because that was very important for them, and also we can learn lots of things from their lives.
 But I don’t think it is necessary for them to attach to their own lifestyle, because that is really prejudice.
 So very naturally, a child doesn’t follow it; the child is naturally against it.

 The same applies to our lives, in many ways.
-Social status, position, and your lifestyle, or your viewpoint, whatever it is – we always believe our viewpoints on the human world are “pure”; that means my views are “right.”
+Social status, position, and your lifestyle, or your viewpoint, whatever it is: we always believe our viewpoints on the human world are “pure”; that means *my* views are “right.”
 That is a cause of attachment or prejudice, which is called *wrong view* in Buddhism.

 So that’s why in ancient times Buddha Shakyamuni told his disciples and followers to practice this mindfulness, contemplating the body as impure.
 Not only in Buddhism, but also in Christian monasteries they practice this, looking at human skeletons.
 That is very common, not only in Buddhist practice.